TristanListanco/Vertanom-Mobile/README.md

 **Features**

--Available on iOS/iPadOS ans watchOS 11a
+-Available on iOS/iPadOS 18 and watchOS 11a